jimhigson/oboe.js/writing/main/5_Implementation.md

 be downloaded until it is needed.
 AMD is mostly of interest to applications with a central hub but also some rarely used parts.
-For example, most visits to online banking will not need to create standing orders so it is better if this part is loaded on-demand rather than increase the initial load time.
+For example, most visits to online banking will not need to create standing orders so it is better if this part is loaded on-demand rather than increase the initial page load time.

-I hoped to use
+I hoped to use Require's
 `optimise` to automate the creation of a combined Javascript file for Oboe.
 Oboe would not benefit from AMD because everybody who uses it will use all of the library but using Require to find a working source